-National compilations of notifiable diseases have been published intermittently in a number of publications since 1917.
+National compilations of notifiable diseases have been published intermittently in a number of publications since 1917 (see CDI 1993;17:226-236).
 The National Notifiable Diseases Surveillance System (NNDSS) was established in 1990 under the auspices of the Communicable Diseases Network Australia New Zealand (CDNANZ).
+As of the November 1999 meeting a revised list of nationally notifiable diseases was agreed upon.

-The system coordinates the national surveillance of more than 40 communicable diseases or disease groups endorsed by the National Health and Medical Research Council (NHMRC).
-Under this scheme, notifications are made to the State or Territory health authority under the provisions of the public health legislation in their jurisdiction.
+The system currently coordinates the national surveillance of more than 40 communicable diseases or disease groups endorsed by the National Health and Medical Research Council (NHMRC).2 Under this scheme, notifications are made to the State or Territory health authority under the provisions of the public health legislation in their jurisdiction.
 Computerised, de-identified unit records of notifications are supplied to the network secretariat at the Department of Health and Aged Care for collation, analysis and publication in CDI.